Atmantan Wellness Resort, Pune, India

 Other places to be: If you wish to be alone, wander in the grounds and pick a spot to sit and enjoy the view.
 There are also several terraces, such as outside the indoor pool, where you can sunbathe and chill.

 Make sure you request a hike up to the top of the Sahyadhri hills for sunrise or sunset – it is the most epic and jubilant way to truly appreciate the landscape.
 This is the place to show off your latest gym and yoga gear, rather than your elegant sundresses.
-The drive from Mumbai airport is a solid 4 to 4.5 hours.
-If possible consider flying into Pune for a more affordable and shorter commute.

 When to Go